Olympic Games ceremony: Parade of Nations

-All of the remaining delegations enter the stadium after Greece and before the host nation, appearing in alphabetical order based on their NOC name in the host nation's official language.
-For example, the three Olympic Games held in Canada have used either English or French, as both are considered official languages of Canada and the IOC.
-At the 1976 Summer Olympics in Montreal, the delegations entered according to the French language protocol order, French being the city's first language.
-However, this was reversed at the Winter Olympics in 1988 and 2010 because English is the primary language in Calgary and Vancouver, respectively, so the English language protocol order was used.
-Cyrillic script was used at the 1980 Summer Olympics in the then-Soviet Union (now Russia), the 1984 Winter Olympics in the then-Yugoslavia (now Bosnia and Herzegovina), and the 2014 Winter Olympics in Russia.
-The 2004 Summer Games in Greece used Modern Greek script.
+All of the remaining delegations enter the stadium after Greece and before the host nation, appearing in alphabetical order based on their NOC's name in the host nation's official language.
+For example, Cyrillic script was used at the 1980 Summer Olympics in the then-Soviet Union (now Russia), the 1984 Winter Olympics in the then-Yugoslavia (now Bosnia and Herzegovina), and the 2014 Winter Olympics in Russia, while the 2004 Summer Olympics in Athens used Modern Greek script.
+Games hosted by Canada have used either English or French since they are both considered official languages of the country; the 1988 and 2010 Winter Olympics in Calgary and Vancouver utilized English, but the 1976 Summer Olympics in Montreal used French because the region is predominantly French-speaking.

 Host nations whose official languages do not use Latin script—especially for Games held in Asia—have employed alternative collation methods for the Parade of Nations.
-At the 1988 Summer Olympics and the 2018 Winter Olympics (both held in South Korea), the NOCs were sorted by traditional Korean Hangul script; the 2008 Summer Olympics and the 2022 Winter Olympics (both held in Beijing) ordered the NOCs by the number of strokes used to write the team name using Simplified Chinese characters; and the 2020 Tokyo Olympics used the Gojūon ordering of Japanese kana.
+At the 1988 Summer Olympics and the 2018 Winter Olympics (both held in South Korea), the NOC names were sorted by traditional Korean Hangul script; the 2008 Summer Olympics and the 2022 Winter Olympics (both held in Beijing) ordered the NOC names by the number of strokes used to write the team name using simplified Chinese characters; and the 2020 Summer Olympics (held in Tokyo) used the Gojūon ordering of Japanese kana (syllabaries).

-The delegations of North Korea and South Korea march as one during the opening ceremony of the PyeongChang 2018 Winter Olympics, which was hosted by South Korea.
+The delegations of North Korea and South Korea march together during the opening ceremony of the PyeongChang 2018 Winter Olympics, which was hosted by South Korea.

-There have been a number of exceptions to this practice.
-When the Games were held in Japan in 1964 (summer), 1972 (winter), and 1998 (winter), the organizers chose to use the English language protocol order because the use of Japanese grammar would cause certain IOC protocol rules to be broken, and this was considered a goodwill sign by Japanese society.
-National and internal questions led Spain to also make an exception during the 1992 Summer Olympics in Barcelona, with consideration for the Catalan independence movement and concerns over the Spanish language gaining undue prominence over the Catalan language; all official announcements during the 1992 Games were initially made in French, followed by Spanish, Catalan, and English (the order of these three languages interspersed), and the team order for the Parade of Nations was based on the French names of the delegations.
+There have been a number of exceptions to this collation practice.
+When the Games were held in Japan in 1964 (summer), 1972 (winter), and 1998 (winter), the organizers used the English language protocol order because the use of Japanese grammar would cause certain IOC protocol rules to be broken; this use of English was considered a sign of goodwill by Japanese society.
+In addition, national and regional issues led Spain to make an exception during the 1992 Summer Olympics in Barcelona, with consideration for the Catalan independence movement and concerns about the Spanish language gaining undue prominence over the Catalan language; all official announcements during the 1992 Games were initially made in French, followed by Spanish, Catalan, and English (with the order of these three languages interspersed); the order of teams in the Parade of Nations was based on the French names of the delegations.